eventespresso/event-espresso-core/docs/A--Best-Practices/php-doc-formatting.md

 **Descriptions:** Generally the short descriptions should be clear, simply and brief.
 Describe "what" and "when" not "why" (unless absolutely necessary).
 The important thing is to get across the intent for the particular bit of the code being documented quickly.
 For example, in the case of classes, your short description should be very clear about the purpose of the class in a way that makes it easy for future developers to not only determine what the intent of the class is, but also whether a method they want to add even belongs in that class.
 Long descriptions should always be used where extra clarity is needed to explain the functionality of the code being documented.
 But again, be clear, concise and as brief as possible.

 **@since:** We consider this an important tag to identify when a bit of code was added.
 If documenting code that doesn't have this,  you can use  the git blame tool to attempt to discover that or if that fails use the keyword "unknown."
+All new code should use the string `$VID$` in place of a concrete version, as that will be replaced with the released version as part of the release build.

 **@package:**  Generally speaking this tag will always reference the plugin.
 In other words if the code is in Event Espresso, then it will be `@package Event Espresso` .
 If the code was in the Event Espresso Calendar addon then it will be `@package Espresso Calendar` .